 All of this adds up to a two-second quicker lap time around VW’s Ehra Lessain handling course over a regular GTI, and a 7m 54sec lap around the Nordschleife (compared to 8m 7sec for the standard version).

 Anything else I should know about the Clubsport?

 VW's engineers have included a special drive mode in the vehicle dynamics manager.
 While it's officially marked as 'Special' on the mode selector, it preps the car for a thrashing at the banked, uneven, cambered and coarse Nurburgring circuit.
-The adaptive dampers are softer here than they are in Sport mode, but every other facet of the car is on maximum attack.
+The optional adaptive dampers are softer here than they are in Sport mode, but every other facet of the car is on maximum attack.